-Then place your cutout state on the hoop in the approximate location.
-Stitch around with red embroidery thread and stitch a heart in the middle or the approximate location of the town where you live.
-First ornament done!
+Then, place your cutout state on the hoop in the approximate location.
+Stitch around with red embroidery thread and stitch a heart in the middle of the approximate location of the town where you live.

 Next up is the Tree of Love Ornament for newlyweds or those that still think they are!
 Perfect for any couple.

 You will need a scrap piece of fabric for this one as well as a marker.
-I used a scrap piece of an off white canvas material.
+I used a scrap piece of off-white canvas material.
 The marker is from my scrapbook supplies.
-I think any thin line marker would do fine
+I think any thin line marker would do fine.